adr claims mail

 Get a quote

-Ohio Total Loss Threshold
+Ohio Threshold to Claims

-Understanding the Total Loss Threshold in Ohio
+Understanding the Threshold to Claims in Ohio

-Ohio Total Loss Threshold Explained
+Ohio Threshold to Claims Explained

 TLF, or a Total Loss Formula, includes the comparison of ACV with the joint estimate of repair cost and salvage value.
 It means the repair estimate and salvage cost are added together and compared with the actual cash value.
 And, if it is equal to or more than that, the vehicle is declared totaled.
 This is the formula: